lukaswangbk/Deep-Learning-Specialication/Course 2: Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Week 2 Quiz - Optimization algorithms.md

 6. Which of these is NOT a good learning rate decay scheme?
 Here, t is the epoch number.

     - α = e^t * α_0

-    Note: This will explode the learning rate rather than decay it.

 7. You use an exponentially weighted average on the London temperature dataset.
 You use the following to track the temperature: v_t = βv_t−1 + (1 − β)θ_t.
 The red line below was computed using β = 0.9.
 What would happen to your red curve as you vary β?
 (Check the two that apply)

     - Increasing β will shift the red line slightly to the right.